 “I’d like to focus on that issue and states that have adopted voter registration reforms like this have seen a dramatic increase in their voter turnout and I hope we can bring that here to Ohio,” said Clyde.

-Republican Senator Frank LaRose, who’s also thinking about a run for Secretary of State, disputes that argument.
+Sen. Frank LaRose (R-Hudson), who’s also thinking about a run for Secretary of State, disputes that argument.

 “There’s no linear relationship between levels of voter registration and levels of voter participation.
 Now what does impact voter participation is when people get excited about an election, that’s why we see higher turnout in presidential years,” LaRose said.